-Moth: A Female Silk-Moth is always going to have a bigger abdomen as opposed to its male counterpart, because a female has to store up to 500 eggs – which it will lay shortly after mating.
+It is much easier to see the gender of a Silkworm Moth.
+A Female Silk-Moth is always going to have a bigger abdomen as opposed to its male counterpart, because a female has to store up to 500 eggs – which it will lay shortly after mating.

 A Silkworm only eats Mulberry Leaves (preferably of the White Mulberry species), Osage orange leaves or artificial Silkworm food, commonly referred to as Silkworm Chow.
 Silkworms raised on Silkworm Chow will produce a noticeably considerably poorer standard of Silk.

 Don’t forget to clean your Mulberry Leaves!
 Silkworm leaves need to be free of pesticide and soft enough for the Silkworms to eat.
 Sometimes – even if you know where your Mulberry Leaves come from – spraying from nearby houses can get on your mulberry tree.
 For this reason, it is best practice to always wash your leaves.
 You need to also be careful to not throw little Silkworms out when you change their leaves.

 A diet of Mulberry Leaves will lead to the best outcomes for your Silkworms, but considering the many risks and difficulties that they carry, many people prefer to use Silkworm Chow.

 At Everything Silkworms where possible, we recommend that breeders feed chow to their Silkworms when they are smaller, and weaker, before moving them on to Mulberry Leaves as they begin to eat a lot more.